inpsyde/reusable-workflows/docs/build-and-push-assets.md

 As a side effect of using the recommended [concurrency settings](https://docs.github.com/en/actions/using-jobs/using-concurrency), the Git history will be linear.
 The compilation commit would normally refer to the previous commit, whatever that is.
 In the case of cherry-picking or another non-linear branch merging that "linearity" could be compromised.
 That is why the workflow adds to the commit message the commit hash that caused the compilation to happen.

 Regarding "noise", indeed it will be there.
-However, considering all workflow commits with be prefixed with `[BOT]` it would be pretty easy to ignore them without any cognitive effort.
+However, considering all workflow commit messages will start with the `[BOT]` prefix, it would be pretty easy to ignore them without any cognitive effort.

 ---